jpvincent/WPT-server/README.md

 Extensible
 -

 WPT monitor is super useful to schedule tests but not that good at displaying the collected data.
 You might also want to monitor additional data like the number of 404, the average size, the percentage of cached objects or the percentage of objects with gzip.
+Files to edit :
+* `wptmonitor/custom_wpt_functions.inc` for the labelling and results exports to another monitoring tool if you need to.
-Search for the `exportResultToExternal()` PHP method.
-It contains an example of a forward to a graphite installation of the WPT results.
+* Search for the `exportResultToExternal()` calls, to enable or disable more logging
+* for debug, uncomment the `echo` in the `logOutput` function, in the `wptmonitor/utils.inc`.
+Also simply monitor the apache error logs ("undefined index" notices are considered as normal-but-not-ideal for now)

 Support and issues